iti-ict/wakamiti/wakamiti-doc/docs/plugins/rest.en.md

 ### `rest.timeout`

-Sets a response timeout (in milliseconds) for the subsequent HTTP requests.
+Sets a response timeout (in milliseconds) for the later HTTP requests.
 In case of exceeding the specified time, the request will be stopped and an error will occur.

 Default value is `60000`.